-Caravan weight is a hot topic of conversation in Facebook groups.
+Caravan weight is a hot topic of conversation in Facebook groups so how do you reduce caravan weight?
 ATM, GTM &Tare.
 So how do you go about getting your packed weight down to where you are legal?

 Below I will outline some of the things we have done to reduce the weight of our caravan so that we are comfortably legal when we hit the road.
 I won’t go in to an explanation of ATM, GTM and Tare as this has been well covered before.
 Put simply you need to remove anything from your caravan that you don’t need.
 I’ll repeat that for you in a different way, if you don’t need it don’t take it.

 - Cooking and kitchen equipment can eat up a lot of your payload.

 - Only carry a large cooks knife and a smaller cooks knife.
 Don’t carry a whole knife block full of knives you can get by without

 - Reduce the number of saucepans you take.
 A big one and a medium will probably do the trick.
 Consider getting some of those silicone saucepans as they weigh less